 Chief Executive Officer

-Romilly Madew AO FTSE HonFIEAust was appointed as Chief Executive Officer in May 2022, after three years overseeing Infrastructure Australia’s critical role in helping governments prioritise projects and reforms that best serve our communities.
+Prior to joining Engineers Australia, Ms Madew was CEO of Infrastructure Australia overseeing the organisation's critical role in helping governments prioritise projects and reforms that best serve our communities.

-Before joining Infrastructure Australia, Ms Madew was CEO of Green Building Council of Australia (GBCA) for 13 years.
+Ms Madew served as CEO of the Green Building Council of Australia (GBCA) for 13 years.
 In acknowledgment of her contribution to Australia’s sustainable building movement, Ms Madew was awarded an Order of Australia in 2019.

 She is currently a Member of the Australian Academy of Technology and Engineering (ATSE) Infrastructure Forum, Member of Placemaking NSW Advisory Committee, Director of Sydney Olympic Park Authority, Independent Chair of the Currawong State Park Advisory Board (NSW), Federal Government appointee, G20 EMPOWER – Empowerment and Progression of Women's Economic Representation and Director of Minerva Network (supporting Australia’s elite sportswomen).